Karasp1980/planets_quiz/README.md

 ------
-## Style/design
+## Design

 ### The game is designed with a simple terminal game design to make the game easy to play.
 The correct/wrong answers are displayed in green/red color to make that pop to the user.
-A background image with the planets was added to make the game more visiable appealing and also enhance the theme of the quiz.
+The yellow start are used to pop on the black python window and also represent the theme of the quiz.
+A background image with the planets was added to make the game more visiable appealing and also enhance the theme.
 ### The background image was taken from [Istockphoto](https://www.istockphoto.com/en/photo/solar-system-gm482954331-13391001?phrase=solar%20system)